ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

 ## Levels of Additional Control Offered by Azure OpenAI

-One level of additional control is the option to not have your user's prompts fed upstream to the public OpenAI service.
+One level of additional control is the option to not have your users' prompts fed upstream to the public OpenAI service.
 With the ChatGPT version at chat.openai.com, your interactions with the service can be used in an anonymized way to improve the service -- which is fine and dandy, until you realize that your organization's confidential and proprietary data is likely not something you want floating around the OpenAI ether.

-Another level of control is deciding whether your users own prompts are used as feedback to your private instance's model to further fine-tune it -- that's a business decision that is now up to you.

 You can further choose whether or not Microsoft is allowed to view prompts and completions, and many orgs with highly confidential data may want to go with this opt out of this approach.

-There are other examples like having control over what conversation history you store, the ability to make the service available over a private network via an Azure Virtual Network, and more.
+There are other examples like having control over what chat history you store, the ability to make the service available over a private network via an Azure Virtual Network, and more.
 [This post](https://msandbu.org/openai-vs-azure-openai/) gives a pretty good breakdown, and though not comprehensive, it gives you a good idea of the various aspects of control you gain by using the Azure OpenAI variant.